PUBNAVETRA · A Purple Wins Instrument

 One read.
 The right seat.
 Two decisions downstream.

 NAVETRA produces one read of the business, routed to the seat that carries the decision — and spoken in the language of whoever funds that seat.
-Two governance decisions sit downstream of the same dollar read.
+Two governance decisions sit downstream of the same economic read.

 CFO + CEO